JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 </td>
 <td>

-* Kotlin is updated to 1.9.20
+* Updated Kotlin to 1.9.20.
-* Jetpack Compose is updated to 1.5.4
+* Updated Jetpack Compose to 1.5.4.
-* Gradle build and configuration caches are enabled by default
+* Enabled Gradle build and configuration caches by default.
-* Build configs are refactored for the new Kotlin version
+* Refactored build configurations for the new Kotlin version.
-* iOS framework is static now by default
+* iOS framework is now static by default.
-* Fixed a run on iOS devices with Xcode 15
+* Fixed an issue running on iOS devices with Xcode 15.

 </td>
 <td>